sohamch/Onsager-Dumbbells/README.md

 # dumbbell_functions_initial
-I'll upload functions I define related to mixed dumbbells here.
+All modules related to developing the jumpnetwork function for dumbbells